wanmywan/BOF-Sliver-ProccessHollowing/README.md

 shellcode into it, redirects the suspended thread's instruction pointer to the allocated region, and resumes it.
 The shellcode then runs under the victim process's identity and token.

 ![POC](preview.png)
 ![POC](preview2.png)

+> [!WARNING]
+> This code is intended solely for educational, research, and authorized testing purposes.
+Unauthorized use of this software on production systems or without explicit permission is strictly prohibited.
+The author accepts no liability for any damage or misuse caused by this repository.

 ## Features